-Although less well documented, the contribution of DOC vertical flux to TFCBP may not be totally neglected particularly in oligotrophic or desert oceans.
-Previous studies have shown suggested that DOC fluxes may contribute approximately 20-50% of DOC fluxes may contribute 20% to >50% to total C{org} fluxes derived from of new production in marginal seas and open oceans (Copin-Montégut and Avril 1993; Hansell and Carlson 1998, 2001; Avril 2002; Hung et al. 2007; Steinberg and Landry 2017).

-Regarding the determination of passive carbon fluxes, sediment traps have been widely used so far to measure the vertical fluxes of POC in various regimes of the ocean (Honjio et al. 2008; Guidi et al. 2015), although they were subject to debates on precision issues (Gardner 2000; Buesseler et al. 2007; Burd et al. 2010).
+- 55 respiration in the mesopelagic zone (Reinthaler et al. 2006; Boyd and Trull 2007; Steinberg et al. 2008; Baltar et al. 2009; Boyd et al., 2019).
+Ducklow et al. (2001) as well as Passow and Carlson (2012) have drawn a whole picture of BP illustrating and deciphering the concept and processes of active, passive and DOC fluxes in drawing down atmospheric CO2 and moving various carbon forms from the euphotic zone into the aphotic zone.
+Although less well documented, the contribution of DOC vertical flux to TFC may not be totally neglected particularly in oligotrophic or desert oceans.
+Previous studies have shown that DOC - 60 fluxes may contribute approximately 20-50% of total C{org} fluxes derived from new production in marginal seas and open oceans (Copin-Montégut and Avril 1993; Hansell and Carlson 1998, 2001; Avril 2002; Hung et al. 2007; Steinberg and Landry 2017).
+Regarding the determination of passive carbon fluxes, sediment traps have been widely used so far to measure the vertical fluxes of POC in various regimes of the ocean (Honjio et al. 2008; Guidi et al. 2015), although they were subject to debates on - precision issues (Gardner 2000; Buesseler et al. 2007; Burd et al. 2010).
 Different approaches may include carbon and nutient budget derivation in the euphotic zone, hydrodynamic-ecosystem model and 234Th-POC simulation and modelling (Berelson 2001; Ducklow et al. 2001; Buesseler et al. 2009) but they also have certain limitations and won't be discussed here.
-In terms of active transport, using net captures during day time and night time for sampling DVM zooplankton and micronekton remained the most popular method in estimating active fluxes of carbon and related constitutes (Longhurst et al. 1989; Dam et al. 1995; Steinberg et al. 2000, 2008; Hannides et al. 2009; Takahashi et al. 2009; Yebra et al. 2018).
-DVM represented the daily ascent of zooplankton and micronekton into the upper layer at dusk and decent into the mesopelagic zone approximately within 600 m at dawn (Dam et al. 1995; Bianchi et al. 2013).
+In terms of - active transport, using net captures during day time and night time for sampling DVM zooplankton and micronekton remained the most popular method in estimating active fluxes of carbon and related constitutes (Longhurst et al. 1989; Dam et al. 1995; Steinberg et al. 2000, 2008; Hannides et al. 2009; Takahashi et al. 2009; Yebra et al. 2018).
+DVM represented the daily ascent - of zooplankton and micronekton into the upper layer at dusk and decent into the mesopelagic zone approximately within 600 m at dawn (Dam et al. 1995; Bianchi et al. 2013).
 For the reliable estimates of DOC vertical fluxes following the surface accumulation and physical transport may not be a simple work.
-Hansell and Carlson (2001) and Baetge et al. (2020) have employed the seasonal difference of DOC inventory within surface layers to derive the DOC fluxes through the specified depth

-(e.g. 100 m).
-Copin-Montégut and Avril (1993) may be the first persons employing the Fickian-like diffusion law to estimate the DOC vertical flux across a stratified prevailing system.
+Hansell and Carlson (2001) and Baetge et al. (2020) have employed the seasonal difference of DOC inventory within surface layers to derive the DOC fluxes through the specified depth (e.g. 100 m).
+Copin-Montégut and Avril (1993) may be the first persons employing the Fickian-like diffusion law to estimate - 75 the DOC vertical flux across a stratified prevailing system.